crypto-dot/RayTracing/README.md

 ## Practicing with Ray Tracing Technology Using C++

 This project has helped me better understand how to use C++ in terms of creating actual software.
 I want to personally thank Steve Hollasch as he has helped answer some of my questions on this topic.
 Since this project was more of a learning experience no outside libraries were used.
+Currently the project is ongoing and not fully complete.

 ## Images